Bob Horner

 Horner became a victim of the Major League Baseball collusion scandal of 1986–87 after the courts found that owners had illegally shared information during free agency negotiations seeking to deflate player salaries.
 He was among hundreds of players and former players who were awarded millions of dollars in lost salary.
-He played one season in the Nippon Professional Baseball (NPB) for the Yakult Swallows, before returning to play one final season in MLB with the St. Louis Cardinals in 1988.
+He played the 1987 season in the Nippon Professional Baseball (NPB) for the Yakult Swallows, before returning to play one final season in MLB with the St. Louis Cardinals in 1988.
 A string of injuries prematurely ended Horner's baseball career after just 11 seasons.
 He was inducted into the College Baseball Hall of Fame as a member of its inaugural class on July 4, 2006.

 Amateur career

 Horner was born in Junction City, Kansas, but grew up in Glendale, Arizona.
 He attended Apollo High School, where he set school records.

-His college career at Arizona State University culminated with being named the first winner of the Golden Spikes Award.
-With his nine home runs in 1976, he is tied with Ike Davis (2006) for third all-time by a Sun Devil freshman, two behind Barry Bonds (1983).
+As a freshman at Arizona State in 1976, he hit .339 with 42 RBI and nine home runs (tied with Ike Davis for third all-time by a Sun Devil freshman, two behind Barry Bonds) as ASU won the Western Athletic Conference championship and made a trip to the College World Series.

-A second baseman for TSN's College All-America team in 1977 and 1978, Horner set a then-NCAA record of 58 career home runs for Arizona State, set a 25-homer single-season record, and was selected the MVP of the 1977 College World Series.
+As a sophomore, Horner was a First Team All-American as he hit .389 with 87 RBI and a school record 22 home runs as ASU again won the WAC title.
+The Sun Devils went on to win the 1977 College World Series with Horner winning the Most Outstanding Player award.

+In his junior and final season at ASU, Horner hit .412, had 100 RBI and set a new school-record with 25 home runs, leading the team to a third-consecutive conference title and another trip to the College World Series.

+His college career at Arizona State University culminated with Horner again being named a First Team All-American and the first winner of the Golden Spikes Award, college baseball's equivalent of the Heisman Trophy.

+Overall, at ASU, Horner batted .383 with a then-NCAA and still-standing ASU record 56 home runs and 229 RBI.

 Professional career

 Horner was drafted by Atlanta with the first overall pick in the 1978 amateur draft, and he made his Major League Baseball debut the same year.
 He is among the few players who went straight from college to a starting position in the major leagues without spending any time in the minors.
 In his first game, he belted a home run off future Hall of Fame pitcher Bert Blyleven of the Pirates.
-In 89 games, Horner batted .266 with 23 home runs and 63 runs batted in in 323 at-bats, with an on-base percentage of .313 and a slugging percentage of .539.
+In 89 games, Horner batted .266 with 23 home runs and 63 RBI in 323 at-bats, with an on-base percentage of .313 and a slugging percentage of .539.
 His 23 home runs led all National League third basemen in 1978.
-He won the National League Rookie of the Year award over Ozzie Smith.
+He won the National League Rookie of the Year award over future Hall-of-Famer Ozzie Smith.